 3. Upgrades and technical support

-Any intranet software requires regular upgrades to stay relevant, improve on security and efficiency.
-Your intranet provider should notify you of system upgrades well before the actual process so you can plan for business continuity.
-Throughout the upgrade process and normal business operations, technical support should be on call at all times.
-The best practice is to outsource technical support so your staff can focus on innovation and business growth.
+Any employee intranet portal requires regular upgrades to stay relevant, improve on security, and increase efficiency.
+Your intranet provider should notify you of system upgrades well before the actual process, so you can plan for business continuity.
+Throughout the upgrade process and normal business operations, technical support should be on call.